DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * Choice IMP_STATES_CHOICE - Eligible import states
 * Choice IMP_CO2_DRIVER_TYPES_CHOICE - Drivers for CO2 emission

 The table below gives a short overview of the columns for the custom tables.
 Choices contain key value pairs.
-In our hackathon we did not check the default columns for reuse.
+In our hackathon we only the defazlt feature for attachments.
+All other required ones we defined manually.
 In a real world scenario you would only the columns you need on top.
-All relevant columns have the prefx `CST` to quickly identify them. :
+All relevant columns have the prefx `CST` to quickly identify them:

 |Table name          |Column name           |Purpose                                     |
 |--------------------|----------------------|--------------------------------------------|